4GeeksAcademy/Templates-Boilerplates/site/src/docs/other/express/crud.md

 ```

 * `save` - Saves a given entity or array of entities.
-If the entity already exist in the database, it is updated.
+If the entity already exists in the database, it is updated.
 If the entity does not exist in the database, it is inserted.
 It saves all given entities in a single transaction (in the case of entity, manager is not transactional).
 Also supports partial updating since all undefined properties are skipped.